High School Workshops

 How Do I Apply?

-Each applicant must completely fill out the application form and provide two recommendations on the provided form from persons (other than family members) familiar with the applicant’s academic and creative ability.
+Each applicant must completely fill out this online form and include reference information from persons (other than family members) familiar with the applicant’s academic and creative ability.
 In addition, each applicant is to submit a 500 word essay which describes why you are interested in design and why you wish to attend the workshop.
 Please be specific.

 All application material must be received by the College of Architecture office on or before April 4, 2016.
 Those who are accepted must confirm attendance by submitting the $585 fee on or before May 9th.
 Those students not confirming by the deadline will be replaced by an alternate applicant.